United States news media and the Vietnam War: Tet Offensive: 1968

 By 1968, American forces had been engaged in large-scale ground combat in Vietnam, with substantial American casualties, for more than three years.
 Public support for the war was weakening.
 In January 1968, Viet Cong troops launched a surprise attack in South Vietnam, known as the Tet Offensive; one of the points of attack was the U.S. Embassy in Saigon.
 Though US troops were able to fend off the Viet Cong and ultimately prevailed militarily, the attack signaled a turning point in both the US troops' morale and in the public trust of the government's reports on the progress of the war, as many Americans had no idea that the VC were capable of infiltrating American and South Vietnamese headquarters in the way that they did.
 Many Americans were unaware of the extent of the brutality involved in the war, but the Tet Offensive changed that, and American television cameras were available firsthand to record footage of the bombing of cities and the execution of prisoners of war.

 Although access to North Vietnam by western correspondents was difficult, it was possible, especially when the authorities, who heavily oversaw and restricted any such visit, saw an advantage in the situation.
-During a bombing halt in December 1966, Harrison E. Salisbury of the New York Times became the first correspondent from a major US newspaper to go to North Vietnam.
+During a bombing halt in December 1966, Harrison E. Salisbury of The New York Times became the first correspondent from a major US newspaper to go to North Vietnam.
 His reporting of the bombing damage to civilian targets forced the Pentagon to admit that accidents and "collateral damage" had occurred during the bombing campaign.
 For his effort, Salisbury received heavy condemnation and criticism from his peers, the administration, and the Pentagon.
 Other correspondents who later made the journey to North Vietnam included Mary McCarthy, Anthony Lewis, Michael McLear from the Canadian Broadcasting Corporation and R. K. Karanjia from India.
 Agence France Presse maintained a bureau there throughout the war.

 The highly-dangerous task of reporting with the PAVN/VC in the South was left to Wilfred Burchett, an Australian who had begun reporting on the war in 1963.
-He freelanced for the Japanese Mainichi group, the British communist daily The Morning Star, and the American National Guardian.
+He freelanced for the Japanese Mainichi Shimbun group, the British communist daily The Morning Star, and the American National Guardian.
 Burchett made no pretense of his communist sympathies, but his reporting of communist schools, arsenals, hospitals, administrative structure, and logistics made what Phillip Knightley called "intriguing reading."